This copycat recipe of Sweetgreen's Spicy Cashew Dressing is full of fresh flavors and takes just 5 minutes to make!

 Step by Step Instructions

-Step One: As mentioned above and below in the recipe card, you should soak the cashews in water several hours before making this recipe.
+Step One: You should soak the cashews in water several hours before making this recipe.
 This allows the cashews to soften nicely and gives your dressing a nice creamy consistency.

 If you don't have the time to do this, you can get away with soaking the cashews in boiling water for 20-30 minutes.
-It might not always come out as creamy as the original would, but it will still be delicious!
+It might not always come out as creamy as the original would, but it is enough to get the job done.

 Step Two: After allowing the cashews to soak, drain them and give them a little rinse.